 A Yes, it is important that the items be shipped to me to insure an exact fit.
 Creating custom fitted display stands from emailed photos and dimensions is difficult and problematic.
 I must have the items in-hand during the fabrication process.
 The client is responsible for all shipping costs to and from my studio in North Carolina.

 Q What is the turnaround time for custom display stands?

-A Demand for custom stands has increased dramatically, but I can typically complete custom display requests within 1 to 2 weeks after receipt of the item(s).
+A Demand for custom stands has increased dramatically, but I can typically complete custom display requests within 1 week after receipt of the item(s).

 Q Are items permanently attached to the display stand?